Tum Mere Ho: Soundtrack

 The music of the film was composed Anand–Milind and the lyrics were penned by Majrooh Sultanpuri.
-The soundtrack was released in 1990 on Audio Cassette, LP record and Audio Cds in Tips Cassettes & Records known as Tips Industries, which consists of 6 song.
-The full album is recorded by Anuradha Paudwal, Udit Narayan, Anupama Deshpande and Sadhna Sargam.
+The soundtrack was released in 1990 on Audio Cassette, LP record and audio CDs in Tips Cassettes & Records known as Tips Industries, consisting of six songs.

+Vocals for Khan were supplied by his then-frequent collaborator Udit Narayan.
+The album also features Anuradha Paudwal, Anupama Deshpande and Sadhna Sargam.